 You have seen the videos, you have read up about it.
 Now it’s time to see it with your own eyes!

-We currently run four trips that offer western Mongolia and the renowned eagle festival.
-For those who are visiting Mongolia for the first time the Autumn Adventure & Nomadic Elements are a perfect fit.
-These itineraries offer an extensive loop around the Gobi and central Mongolia, then the September eagle festival out west.
-Or you may just be interested in the western section and the eagle festival, which the September departure Eagles of the Altai 1 and it’s early October counterpart Eagles of the Altai 2 offers.
-Aside from the Autumn Adventure, all the rest of these tours also offer a few nights of homestay alongside an eagle hunter’s family, too!
+We currently run three trips that offer western Mongolia and the renowned eagle festival.
+For those who are visiting Mongolia for the first time the Autumn Adventure is a perfect fit.
+This itinerary offers an extensive loop around the Gobi and central Mongolia, then the September eagle festival out west.
+Or you may just be interested in the western section and the eagle festival, which the late September departure Eagles of the Altai 2 offers.
+Aside from the Autumn Adventure, the latter trip also offer a few nights of homestay alongside an eagle hunter’s family, too!